Ironheart (character): Marvel Cinematic Universe

 Riri Williams / Ironheart appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Dominique Thorne.
 Introduced in the film Black Panther: Wakanda Forever (2022), she returns in the Disney+ miniseries Ironheart (2025).
-Additionally, an alternate version of the character appears in the episode "What If... the Emergence Destroyed the Earth?" of the animated series What If...?, while a separate version appears in the animated miniseries Marvel Zombies (2025).
+Additionally, an alternate version of the character appears in the episode "What If... the Emergence Destroyed the Earth?" of the animated series What If...?, while a separate version appears in the animated television series Marvel Zombies (2025).